Iris van Herpen

 Iris van Herpen (born June 5, 1984) is a Dutch fashion designer known for fusing technology with traditional haute couture craftsmanship.
-Van Herpen opened her own label Iris van Herpen in 2007.
-In 2011, the Dutch designer became a guest-member of the Parisian Chambre Syndicale de la Haute Couture, part of the Fédération française de la couture.
-Since then, Van Herpen has continuously exhibited her new collections at Paris Fashion Week.
-Van Herpen's work has been included in the Metropolitan Museum of Art, the Victoria & Albert Museum, the Cooper-Hewitt Museum in New York and the Palais de Tokyo in Paris.
+Van Herpen opened her own label, Iris van Herpen, in 2007.
+In 2011, she became a guest member of the Parisian Chambre Syndicale de la Haute Couture, part of the Fédération française de la couture.
+Since then, she has continuously exhibited her new collections at Paris Fashion Week.
+Her work has been included in the Victoria & Albert Museum in London, the Metropolitan Museum of Art and Cooper Hewitt, Smithsonian Design Museum in New York, and the Palais de Tokyo in Paris.

 Career

-Iris van Herpen graduated from the ArtEZ University of the Arts in Arnhem in 2006 and interned at Alexander McQueen in London, and Claudy Jongstra in Amsterdam before launching her own label in 2007.
-The Dutch designer debuted her first Couture collection Chemical Crows’, at the 2007 Amsterdam Fashion Week.
+After graduating from the ArtEZ University of the Arts in Arnhem in 2006, Iris van Herpen interned at Alexander McQueen in London and Claudy Jongstra in Amsterdam before launching her own label in 2007.
+The Dutch designer debuted her first couture collection, "Chemical Crows," at the 2007 Amsterdam Fashion Week.

-Van Herpen was one of the first designers to adopt 3D-printing as a garment construction technique.
+Van Herpen was one of the first designers to adopt 3D printing as a garment construction technique.

-Since 2009, pop star Lady Gaga has worn Iris van Herpen's designs on several occasions.
-In 2012, Lady Gaga wore a custom shiny black Couture dress for the launch of her perfume Fame.
-The shape of the perfume bottle served as the inspiration of the dress, which Van Herpen constructed from laser-cut strips of black acrylic.
+Since 2009, pop star Lady Gaga has worn van Herpen's designs on several occasions.
+In 2012, Lady Gaga wore a custom shiny black couture dress for the launch of her perfume Fame.
+The shape of the perfume bottle served as the inspiration of the dress, which van Herpen constructed from laser-cut strips of black acrylic.
 Van Herpen has also made use of silicones, iron filings, and resin.
+Other celebrities to wear her work include Rihanna, Beyonce, and Tilda Swinton.